Free Tools and Local SEO Tactics for Brick-and-Mortar Success

 Local Small Businesses need these SEO tools

-Endeavoring to market local brick-and-mortar businesses organically (non-paid) is actually fairly simple when you take advantage of these 3 free tools: Instagram, Google Business Profile, and Facebook.
+Endeavoring to market local brick-and-mortar businesses organically (non-paid) is actually fairly simple when you take advantage of these free tools: Instagram, Google Business Profile, and Facebook.

-How one local business managed to increase Facebook reach when others were losing theirs…
+Case Study: How one local business managed to increase Facebook reach when others were losing theirs…

-Marketing on Facebook
+Marketing on Facebook for local sep

 Facebook increased reach

-What Checking-In on Facebook Accomplishes
+What Does Checking In on Facebook Accomplish?

-This is social amplification.
+This is social amplification

-2. Facebook check-insOn the business page, it shows that the person checked in.
-The more check-ins you have the better.
+2. On the business page, it shows that the person checked in.
+The more check-ins you have, the better.
 This increases “social proof”.

 3. The person’s friends comment on the post.
 Then the person usually replies with, “You’ve got to try it!” or “It’s awesome!”
 Now who can resist that?
 The more comments you get, the more people see it, because the friends of friends see the comments.

-How Other Brick-and-Mortars can use Facebook Check-ins:
+How Other Brick-and-Mortars Can Use Facebook Check-ins:

 • Restaurants: Offer a free cookie, drink, appetizer, side, dessert, etc.

-• Spas: $x off, an add-on, extra time, product, etc.
+• Spas: A discount, an add-on, extra time, product, etc.

 • Fitness: Free drink, energy bar, etc.

 You get the idea.
-Give the customer an incentive and they’ll happily check in.
+Give the customer an incentive, and they’ll happily check in.
 If you need help thinking about how your business can incorporate this, book a free 15-minute phone consult right here.

-Google Business Profile & Google Maps
+Google Business Profile (GBP) & Google Maps

 Google Business Profile Manager